microsoft/hyperspace/docs/_docs/05-ug-optimize.md

 Once the index is leveraged for a query, the large number of these files could increase overall query time as more index files need to be accessed and potentially read to compute the query results.

-> NOTE: Since Hyperspace v0.4.0, below commend shows the number of index data files for the given index.</p>
+> NOTE: Since Hyperspace v0.4.0, below command shows the number of index data files for the given index.</p>
 >```scala
 >import com.microsoft.hyperspace._
 >val hs = new Hyperspace(spark)